Skip to content

 }

-When the login was successful, you can use /discarpet getInvite [bot id] to get a link in chat, which upon click, will take you directly to the webpage where you can add the bot to any discord server you have admin permission in.
+When login was successful, you can use /discarpet getInvite [bot id] to get a link in chat, which upon clicking, will take you directly to the webpage where you can add the bot to any Discord server you have the "Manage Server" permission in.

 If you have never used scarpet before, it's recommended to first get familiar with the scarpet language.